joereddington/todo.txt/workspace.md

 ## 27/05/19 12:30,
 But first, making lunch.

-## 27/05/19 13:50
+## 27/05/19 13:50 to 14:07,
-Briefly calling in to check on SE notifiaitons.
+Called in to check on SE notifications and after a brief poke, created [a pull request](https://github.com/ferrine/md-img-paste.vim/issues/12) for the issue with macvim.

+## 27/05/19 14:08
+Regardless, the issue at question was my ability to create comics, and I think I do need to quickly be able to put in photos that have arrived.
+First I want to check if I can drag to powerpoint.